tavoyne/blog-next/posts/lockfiles-demystified.md

 No, there's nothing you can do to absolutely prevent such a thing to happen.
 But thankfully, there are a lot of ways to reduce the risk it does.
 Here are a few ones:

-- Limit the number of packages your library depends on. react, for instance, only has one dependency: loose-envify.
+- Limit the number of packages your library depends on. `react`, for instance, only has one dependency: `loose-envify`.
 - Run tests on selected dependency releases only.
-That's what Yarn do with its own packages².
+That's what Yarn do with its own packages[^2].
 - Pick only well-maintained packages.
 If they have solid test suites, they'll be less likely to introduce a bug in a release.
 - (Discouraged) Use stricter ranges or exact versions for describing your dependencies.
 Beware that the more you do that, the less able will the package manager be to optimise the tree.